Honorary Degrees

 Nominations

-- Have made and/or be expected to make significant contributions to a field or to society in general
+- Nominees must have made and/or be expected to make significant contributions to their field and/or society writ large

 Past Honorary Degree Recipients